The Collective Visioning Process

 ‘Revolution is love if it wants to be worthy of its name’

 As we witness the collapse of the neoliberal consensus and the subsequent rise of authoritarian strong men and xenophobic nationalisms across the globe, the capitalist hegemony that was consolidated by the neoliberal project remains very much intact –increasing inequalities, injustices, and violations of freedoms on an unprecedented scale and accelerating our descent towards irreversible ecological collapse.
-In parallel, a series of movements challenging global capitalism have responded with a growing popular resistance to this post-neoliberal world order.
+In parallel, a series of movement waves challenging global capitalism have responded with a growing popular resistance to this post-neoliberal world order.

 The experience of social movements over the last century confirms the pressing need for a framework of plurality within our current networks which avoid the dominations and hierarchies of previous structures, maintains our constituent diversity and yet allows for the construction of a cohesive collective identity.